 - How can we make computers construct general-purpose and domain-specific semantic resources automatically from natural language sources with the aim of semantically effective natural language processing?

-- How can we make computers utilize these resources in concrete natural language processing tasks such as information extraction, dialog management, information retrieval, and question answering?
+- How can we make computers utilize these resources in semantically oriented natural language processing tasks such as information extraction, dialog management, and question answering?

 Specialization: Artificial Intelligence